Mon–Thur: 7am to 5:30pm

 When it comes to plowing, roads are ranked in terms of priority based on traffic volume.
 The first priority is expressways.
 Next is main streets and third is local roads.
 Subdivision streets are the final priority.
 The Genesee County Road Commission is responsible for more than 1,600 miles of roads.
 Our drivers are working hard to keep roads clear and safe.
 We cannot give a specific time as to when a certain street will be plowed.

+While Road Commissions do not have a statutory duty to remove roadkill carcasses, they have a duty to reasonably maintain roads for safe and convenient public travel.
 The Road Commission will pick up large, non-domestic dead animals that are in the roadway and are creating a hazard for motorists.